DnielFort/DnielFort/README.md

 I'm a Computer Engineering and Telecommunication Systems Engineering student at UAB

- 🔭 I’m planning for a Project than involves JS, python and mongoDB
+ 🔭 I’m planning for a Project that involves JS, python and mongoDB and Docker

- 🌱 I’m currently learning IA
+ 🌱 I’m currently learning Docker

  :books: I'm reading The Pragmatic Programmer.